Last Updated on February 17, 2022 by Mark Ferguson

-I have been hearing repeatedly how housing prices will crash when interest rates go up.
+I have been hearing repeatedly how high interest rates will cause housing prices to drop.
 But is that what the data says?
 I think a lot of people assume that housing prices drop when rates go up and housing prices go up when interest rates go down.
 The reason people assume this is because you can buy much more home with low rates and much less home with higher rates.
 When looking at historic rates and a few studies that have analyzed rates, there is no clear correlation between interest rates and housing prices.
 Further, some studies conclude there is a correlation while others have said there is no correlation!
 None of the studies or data seem to suggest dramatic changes in the housing market based on interest rates alone.
 We did see a huge drop in the housing market in the late 2000s after a rate hike, but there were also many other factors at play.
 There was a much higher interest rate hike in the 1970s and 1980s with no significant drop in housing prices.

 How do interest rates impact the affordability of a home?